adhyanchawla/networking-fundamentals/TCP.md

     - Precisely CWND = CWND + MSS * MSS / CWND

 - Congestion Notification
-    - We dont want routers to drop packets
+    - We don't want routers to drop packets
     - Can routers let us know if they are about to hit the congestion
     - Meet ECN (Explicit congestion notification)
     - routers and middle boxes can tag IP packets with ECN
     - the receiver will copy this bit back to the sender
     - ECN is IP header bit
-    - so routers dont drop packets just let the sender know when you about
+    - so routers don't drop packets just let the sender know when you about

 - Congestion detection
     - the moment we get timeouts, dup ACKs or packet drops